deploymenttheory/terraform-provider-jamfpro/docs/resources/mobile_device_configuration_profile.md

 - `description` (String) The description of the mobile device configuration profile.
 - `level` (String) The level at which the mobile device configuration profile is applied, can be either 'Device Level' or 'User Level'.
 - `payloads` (String) The iOS / iPadOS / tvOS configuration profile payload.
 Can be a file path to a .mobileconfig or a string with an embedded mobileconfig plist.
+- `redeploy_days_before_cert_expires` (Number) The number of days before certificate expiration when the profile should be redeployed.
 - `redeploy_on_update` (String) Defines the redeployment behaviour when a mobile device config profile update occurs.This is always 'Newly Assigned' on new profile objects, but may be set 'All' on profile update requests and in TF state
 - `scope` (Block List, Max: 1) The scope in which the mobile device configuration profile is applied. (see [below for nested schema](#nestedblock--scope))
 - `site` (Block List, Max: 1) The site information associated with the mobile device configuration profile. (see [below for nested schema](#nestedblock--site))